Bukola-858/Amazon-Product-Review-Analysis-/README.md

 5. Check for any other inconsistencies or necessary conversions.

 ## Analysis Task
 1. What is the average discount percentage by product category?
+   - Computers & Accessories: ~58%
+   - Electronics: ~48%
+   - Networking Devices: ~48%
 2. How many products are listed under each category?
+   - Computers & Accessories: 34 products
+   - Electronics: 8 products
+   - Networking Devices: 3 products
 3. What is the total number of reviews per category?
+   - Computers & Accessories: 384,588 reviews
+   - Electronics: 149,188 reviews
+   - Networking Devices: 30,795 reviews
 4. Which products have the highest average ratings?
+   - Duracell USB Lightning Apple Certified cable
+   - AmazonBasics USB 2.0 Extension Cable
+   - AmazonBasics USB 2.0 A-Male to B-Male Cable
 5. What is the average actual price vs the discounted price by category?
+   - Computers & Accessories: Avg actual ₹1,024, discounted ₹428
+   - Electronics: Avg actual ₹21,374, discounted ₹14,999
+   - Networking Devices: Avg actual ₹1,268, discounted ₹668
 6. Which products have the highest number of reviews?
+   - AmazonBasics Flexible Premium HDMI Cable (426,973 reviews)
+   - TP-Link USB WiFi Adapter (179,691 reviews)
+   - AmazonBasics USB 2.0 A-Male to B-Male Cable (107,687 reviews)
 7. How many products have a discount of 50% or more?
+   - 28 products
 8. What is the distribution of product ratings (e.g., how many products are rated 3.0, 4.0, etc.)?

 9. What is the total potential revenue (actual_price × rating_count) by category?
+   - Computers & Accessories: ₹393,819,912
+   - Electronics: ₹3,190,311,620
+   - Networking Devices: ₹39,017,805
 10. What is the number of unique products per price range bucket (e.g., <₹200, ₹200–₹500, >₹500)?